allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Click on the “Check Schedule Report” icon at the top of the Crew List \(green checkmark\).
 This report identifies scheduling priorities for the selected time frame.
 Move the report to another monitor or print it.
 The report includes data for all the personnel in the Crew List.

 2. Click on a sortie to be crewed.
 Notice the crew list now displays information about each person.
 Referring to the legend, you can tell if the person is overdue for training, on DNIF, on a Restriction, on Supervised Status, already committed, in the zone for an evaluation, and/or their RAP count.
 Using the information from the Check Schedule report for priorities, schedule a person onto the sortie by drag-and-drop from the Crew List to the Sortie.
-When your sorties are al crewed, run the Check Schedule report again to see any missed priorities.
+When your sorties are all crewed, run the Check Schedule report again to see any missed priorities.

 3. To remove someone from a sortie, click on the name and drag it back to the Crew List.
 You can also drag a person from one sortie to another.
 You cannot drag a person from a sortie to a commitment below or from a commitment to a sortie.